-- was the individual in the school at the time of the allegations? - did the individual, or could they have, come into contact with the child? - are there any witnesses? and, - was there any CCTV footage?
+- was the individual in the school at the time of the allegations? - did the individual, or could they have, encountered the child? - are there any witnesses? and, - was there any CCTV footage?

 The Principal (or Chair of the Local Governing Body) on all such occasions will discuss the content of the allegation with LADO, prior to undertaking any investigation.